cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 In this exercise, you will analyze a real-world problem and apply the systems engineering approach to determine if ML is an appropriate solution.

 **Scenario**: A local hospital wants to improve patient wait times in their emergency department.

+**Problem Description**:
+The General Hospital of Tilted Towers (GHTT) is facing significant challenges in managing patient flow through its emergency department (ED).
+The ED currently handles approximately 200 patients daily, with wait times averaging 4.5 hours from arrival to treatment.
+During peak hours (6 PM to 10 PM), wait times can exceed 8 hours, leading to patient dissatisfaction, increased stress on medical staff, and potential health risks for patients with urgent conditions.

+The hospital's current system relies on a basic triage process where nurses manually assess patients and assign priority levels (1-5) based on vital signs and reported symptoms.
+However, this process is time-consuming and often subjective.
+The hospital has access to historical data from the past 3 years, including:
+- Patient arrival times and demographics
+- Initial vital signs and reported symptoms
+- Triage priority levels assigned
+- Actual treatment times and outcomes
+- Staff schedules and availability
+- Seasonal patterns and special events

+The hospital's management team has identified several key challenges:
+1. Difficulty in predicting patient influx and required resources
+2. Inefficient allocation of medical staff during peak hours
+3. Limited ability to identify patients at risk of deterioration while waiting
+4. Lack of real-time insights for resource optimization
+5. Communication gaps between different departments

+The hospital's IT infrastructure includes:
+- A legacy patient management system
+- Basic network connectivity
+- Limited cloud storage capabilities
+- Standard workstations for medical staff
+- Mobile devices for nurses and doctors

+The project has a budget of $500,000 and must be completed within 6 months.
+The solution must comply with local healthcare regulations and maintain patient privacy standards.
+The hospital's management expects a 30% reduction in average wait times and improved patient satisfaction scores.

+Key stakeholders include:
+- Hospital management and board
+- ED medical staff (doctors, nurses, technicians)
+- Patients and their families
+- Insurance providers
+- Local health authorities
+- IT department
+- Emergency services (ambulance teams)

+The hospital is open to both traditional process improvements and innovative technological solutions, including ML-based approaches, but emphasizes the need for practical, implementable solutions that can be easily adopted by the medical staff.

 **Tasks**:
 1. Using the ML Project Canvas framework: